315+ Telescopes Ranked

 The eyepiece works well enough at f/4.7, but you’ll probably want to pick up some additional eyepieces to enhance your observing experience (100x or above is needed for good views of planets and globular star clusters, for example).

-For a finder, a simple red dot sight is provided, which is more than adequate, especially since you’ll probably be using the StarSense Explorer app to aim the scope most of the time anyway.
+The red dot sight is more than adequate for a finder, especially since you’ll probably be using the StarSense Explorer app to aim the scope most of the time anyway.

 Mount